Alvin Fortes

-Alvin Fortes (born 25 April 1994) is a Cape Verdean footballer who plays as a right winger for Nongbua Pitchaya.
+Alvin Mateus Fortes (born 25 April 1994) is a Cape Verdean professional footballer who plays as a winger for Malaysia Super League club Selangor.

 Club career

 Born in Rotterdam, Fortes played for Sparta Rotterdam, UVS and Feyenoord's youth setups before joining SV Heinenoord in June 2013.
 However, in July, he was spotted by Nike Academy's program The Chance, and was assigned to their squad.

+PS Kemi Kings

-On 4 September 2013, Fortes signed his first pro deal, joining Finnish Kakkonen side Palloseura Kemi Kings.
+On 4 September 2013, Fortes signed his first professional contract, joining Finnish Kakkonen side PS Kemi Kings.
 He appeared in six matches for the club, scoring once, as his side narrowly missed out promotion.

+RKC Waalwijk
-In March 2014, Fortes was about to join FC Dordrecht, being initially assigned to their youth setup, but the deal later collapsed.
-In August, he moved to RKC Waalwijk.

-Fortes made his professional debut on 22 August 2014, coming on as a second half substitute in a 3–2 away win against FC Den Bosch for the Eerste Divisie championship.
-He scored his first goal on 17 October, netting the first in a 2–0 home win against SC Telstar.
+In March 2014, Fortes was about to join Dordrecht, being initially assigned to their youth setup, but the deal later collapsed where in August, he moved to RKC Waalwijk.
+Fortes made his professional debut on 22 August 2014, coming on as a second half substitute in a 3–2 away win against Den Bosch for the Eerste Divisie championship.
+He scored his first goal on 17 October, netting the first in a 2–0 home win against Telstar.